He Chao (diver)

 He Chao (何超, born 11 February 1992) is a Chinese diver.
-He is the 2014 Asian Games gold medal Champion in the 1m springboard and silver medal champion in 3 m springboard.
+He is the 2014 Asian Games gold medal Champion in the 1 m springboard, and silver medal in 3 m springboard., and 2022 Asian Games gold medal Champion in the 3 m synchro along with teammate partner Yan Siyu.

 He is the younger brother of Chinese diver He Chong.